PitneyBowes/LocationIntelligenceSDK-Java/docs/LIAPIGeocodeServiceApi.md

 String matchMode = "Standard"; // String | Match modes determine the leniency used to make a match between the input address and the reference data.
 Boolean fallbackGeo = true; // Boolean | Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
 Boolean fallbackPostal = true; // Boolean | Specifies whether to attempt to determine a post code centroid when an address-level geocode cannot be determined.
 Integer maxCands = 1; // Integer | The maximum number of candidates to return.
-Must be an integer value.
 Integer streetOffset = 7; // Integer | Indicates the offset distance from the street segments to use in street-level geocoding.
 String streetOffsetUnits = "METERS"; // String | Specifies the unit of measurement for the street offset.
 Integer cornerOffset = 7; // Integer | Specifies the distance to offset the street end points in street-level matching.